 BlizzCon attendees were able to get their hands on the game, and our first impression was that it's a game whose stark and desolate look is in contrast with its always-online elements, which guarantee that other players will be running past as you explore it: "There's no queuing or anything like that, but seeing players who are clearly on the same quest, but aren't a permanent part of my world, reminds me that this isn't just my adventure."

 If you'd like to know more about how Diablo 4's shared world works, here's our breakdown of that.
 The main takeaways are that dungeons will be instanced for solo or partied players, and in the overworld you'll see more players in towns and safe areas—though there's no option to turn them off altogether, even if you're solo.
-World events will draw players together, and you'll be able to ride mounts to cross great distances.
+World events will draw players together, and you'll be able to ride mounts to cross great distances (these will be horses, and yes, you'll be able to buy horse armor for them).
 Difficulty can be set when you enter a dungeon, while above ground it will be scaled to your level (though there is a permadeath mode).

 Here are some more facts about how Diablo 4's online world works: